-I’ve been a Soros fan ever since reading “The Alchemy of Finance” in the early ’90s and an even bigger fan since seeing him speak at the “Secretary’s Open Forum” at the U.S. Department of State in 2003.
+I’ve been interested in Soros ever since reading “The Alchemy of Finance” in the early ’90s and an even bigger fan since seeing him speak at the “Secretary’s Open Forum” at the U.S. Department of State in 2003.
 The following is a clear, concise, and up-to-date explanation of his main theories and their implications for financial markets and their participants and regulators.

 This Is “Act 2″ of the Crisis